uw-dims/trident-training-manual/docs/source/memberlifecycle.rst

 ~~~~~~~~~~~~~~~~

 This section will cover group activities and attributes a
-user may view or manage.
+member of a trust group may view or manage.
+The user must
+be a member of a trust group to be able to access any of
+the following pages.

 .. _viewableattributes: